 How does DataStax Enterprise provide support for enterprise search operations?

-DataStax Enterprise uses Apache Solr, the most popular open source search software, with new, unique features such as Live Indexing to provide more robust, enterprise level search capabilities.
+DataStax Enterprise Search extends Apache Solr, the most popular open source search software, with new, unique features such as Live Indexing to provide more robust, enterprise level search capabilities.

-What benefits do I get by running Solr within DataStax Enterprise?
+What benefits do I get with DSE Search?

-Next, you get full data durability for incoming search data.
-Unlike community Solr, which can lose data if a node goes down before new data is flushed to disk, DataStax Enterprise guarantees that no data is ever lost through the use of Cassandra’s write ahead log.
+- Full Data Durability for Incoming Search Data – Unlike open source Solr, which can lose data if a node goes down before new data is flushed to disk, DataStax Enterprise guarantees that no data is ever lost through the use of Cassandra’s write ahead log.

-DataStax Enterprise also provides a scalable design for write operations.
-Unlike community Solr’s master-slave architecture that experiences write bottlenecks with its single master, DataStax Enterprise allows writing to all Solr nodes – even across multiple data centers – and ensures everything stays in sync.
+- Scalable Design for Write Operations – DataStax Enterprise allows writing to all search nodes and automatic sharding – even across multiple data centers – and ensures everything stays in sync.

-How does DataStax Enterprise handle both real-time and search data in the same database?
+How does DataStax Enterprise handle both OLTP and search data in the same database?